 Two years later, after suffering from several years of chronic pain in my feet and other areas of my body, plus anxiety and depression to boot, the pain became unbearable and I started my journey of pain management with non-opioid pain medications.
 While these helped lessen my symptoms, the side effects only further complicated my journey of improving my sex life.
 I felt absolutely defeated and hopeless.
 I prayed and asked, “God, please show me what to do.
 Who I can talk to?”

-Within just a few days, I was reading a woman's magazine and saw a very tiny article about sex.
+Within just a few days, I was reading a Good Housekeeping magazine and saw a very tiny article about sex.
 There were a few quotes by a sex therapist which I thought were helpful.
 Even better, I noticed that she worked in New York City and I immediately scheduled an appointment.
 I had never spoken to anyone about my sexual difficulties, and it was super weird at first, (maybe you can imagine??!!) but I quickly got the hang of it after about five minutes.
 It was incredibly freeing to finally talk about my sexual difficulties and how they made me feel.
 She was able to help me even in just my first appointment.
 She was the answer to my prayer.
 I finally felt hopeful.
 I learned that I actually needed to address my biggest sex organ – my brain.

 With her help in the following weeks and months, I started giving myself grace by redirecting my defeating thoughts and redefining what sex is.
 I began seeing the myriad of possibilities of what sex could be vs. just intercourse.
 I realized I can still be a “good Christian girl” while breaking out of my old-fashioned, erroneous and self-limiting ways of thinking.
 I was communicating better, and at long last I started enjoying our sex life in ways I never imagined possible.
 This was just the beginning of great things for my sexual health.
 Before things got better, however, they seemed to get worse…